-CANZUK International advocates freedom of movement, free trade, a coordinated foreign policy and constitutional dialogue amongst Canada, Australia, New Zealand and the United Kingdom.
-Since our establishment in 2015 as the Commonwealth Freedom of Movement Organisation, we have received significant support from the general public, Members of Parliament, political parties and non-profit organisations across the world.
+CANZUK International advocates freedom of movement, free trade, coordinated foreign policy and constitutional dialogue between Canada, Australia, New Zealand and the United Kingdom.
+Since our establishment in 2015, we have received significant support from the general public, Members of Parliament, political parties and non-profit organisations across the world.

 However, one question we are consistently asked by supporters and critics is, why just these 4 countries?

 The Commonwealth (officially known as “The Commonwealth of Nations”) was formally constituted by the London Declaration in 1949, and today, consists of 53 member states – covering more than 29,958,050 square kms of the world’s surface – and is home to over 2.3 billion people (nearly a third of the world’s population).
 And yet, our campaign solely refers to Canada, Australia, New Zealand and the United Kingdom (the “CANZUK” nations).

 So why just these four, and what about the other 49 nations?

 This is not a simple question to answer, but the argument for keeping our agenda directed at the CANZUK nations can best be explained through analysis of social and economic statistics.